southbridgeio/redmine_2fa/README.md

 ## Requirements

-This plugin works only on HTTPS host, because of Telegram Bot Webhook needs to POST on HTTPS hosts.
+This plugin works only on HTTPS host, because Telegram Bot Webhook needs to POST on HTTPS hosts.

 Ruby 2.3+

 ### Important!!!

-Bot for this plugin must be unique.
+A bot for this plugin must be unique.
-Otherwise, there may be conflicts if the same bot used in another plug-in with polling mode updates.
+Otherwise, there may be conflicts if the same bot is used in other plug-in with update polling mode.

-Bot can be operated either via the web-hook, or through periodic polling.
+A bot can operate either via the web-hook, or through periodic polling.

 This plugin uses web-hook mechanism, so be sure to use the HTTPS protocol.

-If a different plug-ins the same bot uses different mechanisms priority given to web-hook.
+If one and the same bot uses different mechanisms in different plug-ins, priority is given to web-hook.

 Instructions for creating a bot: https://core.telegram.org/bots#3-how-do-i-create-a-bot

 ## Installation

-After clone repo to `plugins` directory run this commands
+After cloning repo to `plugins` directory run these commands

 ```
 bundle